 - 583 participants engaged in free learning series, panel discussions, and events

 focused on racial equity and social justice issues impacting our clients.

-YWCA is bigger than a place—we have been at the forefront of social change for more than 150 years.
-The YWCA is the oldest and largest multicultural women’s organization in the world.
-Across the globe, we have more than 25 million members in 122 countries, including 2 million members in 220 local associations in the United States.
+YWCA is bigger than a place—we have been at the forefront of social change for more than 160 years.
+YWCA is the oldest and largest multicultural women’s organization in the world.
+Across the globe, we have more than 25 million members in 122 countries, including 2 million members in 200 local associations in the United States.
 We provide safe places for women and girls, build strong women leaders, and advocate for women’s rights and civil rights in Congress.

 We are part of an international movement serving over 2 million in the U.S. and 25 million worldwide in 120 countries.